 Vimeo does offer an API, but access is only available on highly-priced custom plans.
-As a result, Plus, Pro, Business, or Premium plan users have no API access.
+As a result, cheaper plan users have no API access.

 Kaltura has two major drawbacks.
-First, the complexity of the system makes it complicated and sometimes hard to use.
-And second, Kaltura’s tech support options aren’t ideal.
+First, the complexity of the system makes it complicated and sometimes difficult to use.
+Second, Kaltura’s tech support options aren’t ideal.

 Kaltura offers various security features.
 These include IP restrictions, country-based restrictions, domain restrictions, and more.

-The Kaltura platform uses a bundled CDN solution with service from a variety of hosts.
-However, it is completely blocked in China.
+The Kaltura Platform uses a bundled CDN solution with service from a variety of hosts.
+However, Kaltura is completely blocked in China.

 API access is available throughout the Kaltura platform and is one of the strengths of the system.

-In short, video hosting for online courses should make your life easier and your business simpler to manage.
-Whichever video hosting solution you choose, we hope you now feel confident in key features to consider and compare.
+Video hosting for online courses should make your content simpler to manage.
+No matter which video hosting solution you choose, we hope you feel confident in key features to consider and compare.

 If you’re interested in getting access to a powerful video hosting solution with scalable live streaming delivery, we encourage you to take advantage of the 30-day, risk-free trial of Dacast.